-

 necessity of passing through the CHAIN-OF-COMMAND.
 See OFF THE

-RESERVATION, CHECKING THE DICTIONARY, UNODIR, SCRIPTURES, LOYALTY
+RESERVATION, OUTSIDE THE WIRE, CHECKING THE DICTIONARY, UNODIR,

-UP - LOYALTY DOWN, WIGGLE ROOM.
+SCRIPTURES, LOYALTY UP - LOYALTY DOWN, WIGGLE ROOM.

 -